learn-co-curriculum/dsc-dictionaries/README.md

 We retrieve a specific value from a dictionary by using the bracket accessor in combination with the key, so `dictionary['key2]'` returns `'value2'`.
 We can also add a new attribute with the format `dictionary['key3'] = 'value3'`.

 Finally, we saw that we can represent data as nested data structures.
-In working with nested data structures a good technique is to pay attention to the edges of the data structure as in `[{`, and then articulate how that data structure is nested.
+In working with nested data structures, a good technique is to pay attention to the edges of the data structure as in `[{`, and then articulate how that data structure is nested.
 Finally, when accessing data from a nested data structure, it is useful to break down the problem into steps to get feedback along the way.